johnsra3/bios6623-johnsra3/Project3/README.txt

 	(2) Wechsler Memory Scale Logical Memory II Story A; (3) category fluency for animals; and, (4) the Wechsler Adult Intelligence Scale-Revised Block Design]
 -Subj. must be followed for at least 3 time points to be included in an analysis for a certain outcome

+-Only required analysis is for animals outcome, but early code files also include blockr, logmemI, logmemII

 #Steps to recreate analysis (all code files in bios6623-johnsra3/Project2/Code):
 #Follow in this order: